Solpeo/pong_tutorial/pong.js.md

             paddle.setPosition(paddle.left, top);
         }

 The on `step` handler is called on each new frame, in most games it would hold the game loop logic.
+The timer's stepprogress property indicates the amount of milliseconds that elapsed since the previous frame.
+This is used here to make sure frame rate drops won't affect the movement speed.

         game.on('step', function(){

+            var dt = this.stepprogress / 1000;

 First move the left paddle, which is always controlled by the user.
+Math.round is used to prevent the code from trying to move the paddle partial pixels.

             if(settings.controls.type === controlOptions.KEYBOARD)
-                movePaddle(paddles.left, paddles.left.top + paddles.left.motion);
+                movePaddle(paddles.left, paddles.left.top + Math.round(paddles.left.motion * dt));
             else if (settings.controls.type === controlOptions.MOUSE)
                 elasticMove(paddles.left, settings.controls.mouseY, settings.playerElasticity);